jrom876/Person_struct/README.md

 Its data structure and basic functionality is defined in personExample.c and personExample.h.

-The createHuman branch is to develop and test new features such as passwords.
+The createHuman branch is used to develop and test new features such as passwords.

 It has two make files, make.mk and make-test.mk.
 The make.mk version updates all dependencies in the main directory, while the make-test.mk version creates executable automated tests which immediately run on the command line.